ebx-bundler/ebx/README.md

    }
    ```

-   - The `start:dev` script uses EBX to watch the `src/main.ts` file, run the development server, and generate source maps for debugging purposes.
+   - The `start:dev` script uses EBX to watch the `src/main.ts` file, run the development server, and generate source maps for debugging.
    - The `build` script uses EBX to build your project.

-3. If you want to use ES modules (ESM), ensure that you have `"type": "module"` in your `package.json` file.
+   - Configuration in `ebx.config.js` enables ES modules with CJS polyfills and TypeScript decorators support.

 #### Step 3: Example